 Consider committing to a life without self-hatred.

-Diana Deaver is an emotional health life coach practicing since 2015.
-Her work is based on depth psychology principles and she encourages a process of “peacemaking” with all aspects of the Self, no matter how terrible they may appear.
-She offers one on one life coaching sessions via phone, zoom or Facebook messenger.
-Email her at firstname.lastname@example.org to schedule your session centered on you and your emotional healing.
+Diana Deaver is a Jungian coach and dream analyst practicing since 2015.
+Her work is focused on supporting emotional health and is based on depth psychology principles.
+She offers one on one coaching sessions via phone, zoom or Facebook messenger.
+Email her at email@example.com to schedule your session centered on you and your emotional healing.